Members can borrow and return resources, participate in programs and access internet, fax, scanning, printing and copying facilities.

 You cannot renew items on loan and reserved by another member.
 You can hold items from other branches of our library services or other Swift libraries and they will be delivered to your branch at no cost.

-Fees and Charges apply to overdue items, printing, covering and replacement of lost books (see Fees and Charges below).
+Fees and Charges apply to printing, covering and replacement of lost books (see Fees and Charges below).

 Library loans enable you to search resources in Victorian and interstate libraries.
 Resources can be requested with the Send a Request link from our catalogue or here.